sbrl/SnoozeSquad/README.md

 If for some reason the `data-src` attribute is unsuitable, you change change it with the `attributeName` parameter (see below).

+Snooze Squad should also properly detect which images are currently in the viewport, and load them automatically.

+You can also set the `src` attribute of your lazily-loaded images to a placeholder or other loading image / animation - Snooze Squad will overwrite this with the actual address of the image when the image is lazily loaded.

 ## Options
 You can pass Snooze Squad a number of options.
 Below is an explanation of each: